apache/systemds/debugger-guide.md

 ## Overview

-SystemML supports DML script-level debugging through a command line interface.
-The SystemML debugger provides functionality typically found in a debugging environment like setting breakpoints, controlling program execution, and inspecting variables.
+SystemDS supports DML script-level debugging through a command line interface.
+The SystemDS debugger provides functionality typically found in a debugging environment like setting breakpoints, controlling program execution, and inspecting variables.
 To run a script in debug mode, specify the '-debug' option as shown in below example.

-    hadoop jar SystemML.jar -f test.dml -debug
+    hadoop jar SystemDS.jar -f test.dml -debug

 ## Debugger Commands

-After starting a SystemML debug session, a list of available commands is automatically displayed.
-Debugger commands can be entered at the SystemML debugger prompt (SystemMLdb).
+After starting a SystemDS debug session, a list of available commands is automatically displayed.
+Debugger commands can be entered at the SystemDS debugger prompt (SystemDSdb).
 The following sections describe each command along with example usage.

   * [Help](#help)